Sign-up for the latest Lookout news and threat research

 Victoria 17:35

-that MTD solution that we were talking about, Well normally work hand in hand with your MDM complement and supplement the MAM solution and the MDM solutions that exist, that having all been said, Education is a really big thing, because a lot of experts said that even I've dealt with ad agencies, and they understand and a lot of cases that security is a thing.
+That MTD solution that we were talking about will normally work hand in hand with your MDM complement and supplement the MAM solution and the MDM solutions that exist.
+That having all been said, education is a really big thing, because a lot of experts said that.
+Even I've dealt with ad agencies, and they understand in a lot of cases that security is a thing.
 They just don't understand what that means for the mobile device.

 Hank Schless 18:01

-Got it?
+Got it.
 Guys.
-It's been great.
-Having you both on here.
+It's been great having you both on here.
 Thank you so much for joining us.
-It's really getting the perspective between federal enterprise kind of more, US based Europe based it's been this has been a great conversation.
-And it's really been cool to hear your guys's perspective, you know, unique perspectives on how managing devices is actually pretty different from actually securing them.
+It's really getting the perspective between federal enterprise kind of more, U.S. based, Europe based.
+It's been… This has been a great conversation.
+And it's really been cool to hear your guys' perspective –– you know, unique perspectives –– on how managing devices is actually pretty different from actually securing them.
 So I think we'll wrap it up here.
 Thank you both for taking the time to talk today.
 Thank you everyone for tuning in.
 And to learn more about mobile security, you can always check out our blog.
 It's just blog.lookout.com and we'll see you next time.
 Thanks, everybody.